Uncontacted peoples: Brazil

-The Korubu live in the lower Vale do Javari in the western Amazon Basin.

-The Flecheiros (the "arrow people") are another people living in the Vale do Javari.
+The Korubu (also known as Korubo, the endonym Dslala, and in Portuguese as caceteiros, "clubbers"), the Flecheiros ("arrow people"), and the Tsohom Djapa ("toucan people") are uncontacted peoples living in the Vale do Javari Indigenous Territory in western Amazonas.

-Other tribes may include the Uru-Eu-Wau-Wau, and the Himarimã.
-There may be uncontacted peoples in Uru-Eu-Uaw-Uaw Indigenous Territory and Kampa Indigenous Territory and Envira River Isolated Peoples.
+The Himarimã are a largely uncontacted people that live along the Pinhuã River, between the Juruá and Purus Rivers, in central Amazonas.
+Their numbers are uncertain, but in 1943 it was estimated that they consisted of more than 1000 individuals.

+In the Uru-Eu-Uaw-Uaw Indigenous Territory in central Rondônia there are uncontacted peoples belonging to between four and six different groups, including the Jururei, Yvyraparaquara, Parakua, and some bands of the Uru Pa In.
+The uncontacted population was estimated between 1000 and 1200 in 1986, but it has potentially declined very steeply in the recent decade due to regular attacks by loggers and ranchers.

+The Kampa and Envira River Isolated Peoples Indigenous Territory in Acre is inhabited by uncontacted groups from the Ashaninka, Nomole, and Xinane peoples.

-In 2019, some isolated groups of one to two people came to the media's attention.
-Two brothers of the Piripkura tribe had continued to live alone in the jungle but initiated contact with FUNAI after a fire they had kept burning for 18 years went out.
+Some extremely small isolated groups have also come to the media's attention.
+Two brothers of the Piripkura people, out of three total surviving members, had continued to live alone in the jungle in Mato Grosso, but initiated contact with FUNAI after a fire they had kept burning for 18 years went out.
 They were the subsequent focus of the documentary Piripkura.
-Another man colloquially called the "Man of the Hole" lived alone on 8,000 ha where he dug hundreds of holes for farming and trapping.
+Another man colloquially called the "Man of the Hole" lived alone on 8,000 ha in the Tanaru Indigenous Territory in Rondônia, where he dug hundreds of holes for farming and trapping.
 He was found dead in his hammock, in a self-made dwelling, in August 2022.

-Since 2021, uncontacted peoples in Brazil have been threatened by illegal land grabbers, loggers, and gold miners.
-Additionally, the government of Jair Bolsonaro signalled its intention to develop the Amazon and reduce the size of Indigenous reservations.

 Colombia

+There are 18 groups of isolated peoples living in Colombia, 2 of which live on land recognized by the government.

-With the creation of gigantic tribal reserves and strict patrolling, Colombia is now regarded as one of the countries that offer maximum protection to uncontacted Indigenous people.
+With the creation of vast tribal reserves and strict patrolling, Colombia is now regarded as one of the countries that offer maximum protection to uncontacted Indigenous people.

 The Nukak people are nomadic hunter-gatherers living between the Guaviare and Inírida rivers in south-east Colombia at the headwaters of the northwest Amazon basin.
-There are groups, including the Carabayo, Yuri and Passé, in Río Puré National Park.
+There are groups, including the Yuri (Carabayo) and Passé, in Río Puré National Park.

 Ecuador

+There are 3 groups of isolated peoples living in Ecuador, all of which live on land recognized by the government.

 Two isolated Indigenous peoples of Ecuador live in the Amazon region: the Tagaeri and the Taromenane.
 Both are eastern Huaorani peoples living in Yasuni National Park.
 These semi-nomadic people live in small groups, subsisting on hunting, gathering, and some crops.
 They are organized into extended families.
 Since 2007, there has been a national policy which mandates untouchability, self-determination, equality, and no contact.
 In 2013, more than 20 Taromenane were killed by Waorani, another Huaorani group.